Unit Tests window

 The unit test tree shows the structure of tests belonging to a session, which you can filter to show only passed, failed or ignored unit tests.
 You can navigate to the code of any unit test by double-clicking it.

-When a unit test session tab is open, you can additionally use the following controls on the upper toolbar:
+When a unit test session tab is open, you can additionally use the following controls on the toolbars:

 Title bar context menu and buttons

 You can right-click the window title bar and use the context menu to configure its viewing mode, associate the window with a different tool window bar, or resize and hide the window.